GRAVEDDIGER/CODER-SegundaEntrega/readme.md

 - 4 addProduct(product) You must provide a product type object, the id will be self instanciated by the class
 - 5 deleteProduct(id) You must provide a integer id matching the product to be erased

+## Pending Features.
+1) Ill tye to implement validation via ZOD.io.
+2) Ive some issues implementing the types for FS DAO and Mongoose DAO.
+3) Something is wrong on my singleton schema and causes the database to instanciate multiple connections